Advertisment

 Dr Firuza Parikh: Gave India Its First ICSI Baby

 Being a parent is a feeling some people fail to experience because of some biological reasons.
 However, Dr Firuza Parikh short-listed two such reasons why couples could not conceive normally.
-One of them was when a man had low sperm count and second was a woman was advanced in age; these kinds of couples faced a problem in becoming parents.
+One of them was when a man had a low sperm count and the second was when a woman had advanced in age; these kinds of couples faced a problem in becoming parents.
 Dr Parikh helped in correcting these issues.
 She gave not only India but South East Asia, its first ICSI baby, back in 1994.
-The procedure, over the years, has helped a number of couples to have babies.
+The procedure, over the years, has helped several couples to have babies.

 Advertisment

-Dr Indira Ahuja: Successfully Delivered India's First Test Tube Baby
+Dr Indira Hinduja: Successfully Delivered India's First Test Tube Baby

-An infertility specialist in Mumbai, Dr Indira Ahuja successfully delivered the first IVF Baby in India.
-A municipal school student from Belgaum, Karnataka, she turned her fascination into reality as she succeeded in giving the country its first IVF baby.
+An infertility specialist in Mumbai, Dr Indira Hinduja successfully delivered the first IVF baby in India.
+A municipal school student from Belgaum (Belagavi), Karnataka, she turned her fascination into reality as she succeeded in giving the country its first IVF baby.
 It was on August 6, 1986, that Dr Indira Hinduja successfully delivered India's first IVF baby.
 Not only this, but she also gave country the first GIFT baby (Gamete Intra Fallopian Transfer).
 The technique enables fertilisation in the Fallopian tube instead of a test tube.
 On January 4, 1988, we got our first GIFT baby.

 Dr S Padmavati: India's First And Oldest Woman Heart Specialist